makerlala/faceful/README.md

 If everything is ok, open a browser and go to http://localhost:8000 or http://<webserver>:8000

+### Run smart home face detection

+First, read more about this project on our blog: https://makerlala.com/blog

+Secondly, configure users (users.csv), cameras (camera-config.csv), SSL certificate and file location (settings.csv).

+Thirdly, you have to configure the actions on Google Cloud (see the blog post for that).

+Lastly, run the app with ```./start-smart-home.sh```

 Enjoy!

+## Warning: this is an alpha release.
+Please check for the latest release on our github page.

 ## Credits
 Webpage template Radius is created by TEMPLATED (https://templated.co/radius) and released for free under the Creative Commons Attribution 3.0 license (https://templated.co/license)